Our Board of Directors all bring a wealth of experience in their professional field, providing informed leadership and guidance for the Trust.

 Liz joined the Trust on 21 April 2010, initially on secondment.
 She was subsequently appointed on a permanent basis in April 2011.
 She is a Registered Mental Health Nurse and holds a Bachelor of Science Degree in Behavioural Sciences, a Masters Degree in Health Planning and Financing, and a Diploma in Public Health.
 She was a participant on the King’s Fund National Nursing Leadership Programme and is Prince 2 (Project Management) qualified.

 Liz is the Trust’s Chief Nurse, Director of Infection Prevention and Control (DIPC) and Executive Lead for Safeguarding Adults and Children.
 She is also responsible for non-medical education.
 Since April 2012 Liz has been the Executive Lead for the Trust’s International Health Partnership with Gulu Regional Referral Hospital in Northern Uganda.

 Sandie Keene CBE

 (Chair of the quality assurance committee)

 Sandie has lived in Sheffield all her life.
 She initially began her career as a social worker and her early work was in South Yorkshire Local Authorities.
 She retired in 2014 after eight years as Director of Adult Social Services in Leeds.
 She was President of the Association of Directors of Adult Social Services(ADASS) in 2013/4 and was awarded a CBE in 2016.

-Additionally she is Independent Chair of an Safeguarding Adults Board and the Sheffield Diocesan Safeguarding panel.
-She is Trustee of a National Housing Association, volunteer at local faith based social action projects and supports her 94 year old mother.
+Additionally, she is Independent Chair of a Safeguarding Adults Board and the Sheffield Diocesan Safeguarding Panel.
+She is trustee of a national housing association and a volunteer at local faith based social action project.

 BSc Environmental (Town) Planning, Diploma in Health Service Management